haneyaa/openVRApi/API-Documentation.md

 This function will return true in situations where vr::VR_Init() will return NULL.
 It is a quick way to eliminate users that have no VR hardware, but there are some startup conditions that can only be detected by starting the system.

-`const char *VR_GetStringFor HmdError( vr::HmdError error );`
+`const char *VR_GetVRInitErrorAsSymbol( vr::EVRInitError error );`

-This function returns an English translation of vr::HmdError enum values.
+This function returns the vr::EVRInitError enum value as a string.
 It can be called any time, regardless of whether the VR system is started up.

-`void *VR_GetGenericInterface( const char *pchInterfaceVersion, vr::`[`HmdError`](https://github.com/ValveSoftware/openvr/wiki/HmdError)` *peError )`
+`void *VR_GetGenericInterface( const char *pchInterfaceVersion, vr::`[`EVRInitError `](https://github.com/ValveSoftware/openvr/wiki/HmdError)` *peError )`

 Requests an interface by name from OpenVR.
 It will return NULL and pass back an error in peError if the interface can't be found.
-It will always return NULL if openvr::VR_Init() has not been called successfully.
+It will always return NULL if vr::VR_Init() has not been called successfully.